 - Building my own self-confidence in who I am as a person.
 Scouting has taught me to listen to myself and find my true path in life.

-My Scouting Takeaways: One thing that shocked me about Scouting was how much it helped with my academics!
-By learning to plan, manage time, and prioritize, I found that my experiences as a scout translated to improved college prospects!
+One thing that shocked me about Scouting was how much it helped with my academics!
+By learning to plan, manage time, and prioritize, I found that my experiences as a scout majorly helped with my college apps.

 - I didn’t know I was strong enough to hike so many miles, but once I got started working on my merit badge, I was determined to finish.
 I’m finding out that I am a lot stronger than I ever thought!